 September can be a quiet month for garden birds.
-The breeding season is over for most species, some birds are molting and there is still an abundance of wild food for birds to use.
+The breeding season is over for most species, some birds are moulting and there is still an abundance of wild food for birds to use.
 With so many nuts, seeds and fruits in wild areas, some birds may prefer to stay away from our gardens.
 However, there are plenty of species to keep an eye out for.

 So what can garden birds can I see from September?

 Tits begin to form large mixed flocks, with different species banding together.
-These tit flocks will make the most of suet balls and you can sometimes see large numbers, even several dozen, passing through our gardens.
+These flocks will make the most of suet balls and you can sometimes see large numbers, even several dozen, passing through our gardens.
 Great Tits, Blue Tits and Long-tailed Tits make up most of the numbers, but they can be joined by Chiffchaffs, Goldcrests and Treecreepers.